MapStory/mapstory-community/items/time-new.md

 Would be good to make sure we handle https://github.com/MapStory/mapstory/issues/328

 ### People
-Bart and Ivan, with support from Ian for server stuff.
+Bart with support from Ian for server stuff.

 ### Notes
 https://github.com/MapStory/mapstory/wiki/Proposed-Playback-Options has some interesting thoughts.